iCan Bike Camp:

 Most children who attend the camp have an Autism Spectrum Disorder; however, we also welcome children with other developmental and/or neurological disorders who meet our basic criteria.
-Given the specialized equipment, the maximum number of children we can accommodate is 40.
+Given the specialized equipment, the maximum number of children we can accommodate is 8 per session (40 total).
 Each year the camp achieves maximum capacity and maintains a substantial waiting list.

 Rider must meet all of below criteria:

 Minimum of 8 years of age

 Willing and able to wear a properly fitted bike helmet

 Minimum inseam of 20” (measure from floor while rider is wearing sneakers)

 About the Volunteers

 Each camp requires 80 to 100 volunteers as each child needs at least 2 volunteers at their side at all times in order to master the skill.
 These volunteers come from our partnerships with local businesses, high schools and universities, churches and synagogues, and civic organizations.
 Involving our community with these children and families often benefits the volunteer as much as the child.
 Many times, bonds are formed that last well beyond the camp week.
 The participation and support of businesses, schools, and community volunteers play an important role in the program’s success.

 "This was our last hope.
 Sarah learned how to ride a bike at this camp and her life is forever changed.
 She has more confidence and will be able to ‘fit in’ more.
 This is a skill that no one can take away from her… this camp has totally changed our lives!"